 25. Prenzlauer Berg

-This is one of the prettiest neighbourhoods in Berlin.
+This is one of the prettiest neighborhoods in Berlin.
 Spend an afternoon walking around and discovering markets, parks, nightlife and a lot of pretty looking streets and buildings.
 Most parts of this area were spared from much destruction from world war II so a lot of the buildings and architecture have really been preserved.

 Squares and Courtyards